Mission Statement and Program Learning Objectives

 After successful completion of the requirements for the Bachelor of Music degree, students should be able to:

-7. Demonstrate a working knowledge of the repertory in their major performance area and the ability to perform from a cross-section of that repertory through a successful capstone experience (a senior solo recital or senior recital of original compositions).
+7. Identify and discuss the repertory in their major performance area; perform from a cross-section of that repertory through a successful capstone experience (a senior solo recital or senior recital of original compositions).

-Learning Outcomes for the Master of Arts in Music:
+D. Learning Outcomes for the Master of Music:

 The goals of the Master’s program are to prepare students for professional careers in performance, conducting, composition, teaching, and scholarship, while also preparing them for further music study in doctoral programs.